-- Avoid over-the-counter anti diarrhea medications unless specifically instructed to use one by your doctor.
+- Avoid over-the-counter anti-diarrhea medications unless specifically instructed to use one by your doctor.
 Certain infections can be made worse by these drugs.
-When you have diarrhea, your body is trying to get rid of whatever is causing it (contaminated food, virus, etc.).
+When you have diarrhea, your body is trying to get rid of whatever is causing it (contaminated foods, virus, etc.).
 The medicine can interfere with this process.

 - Get plenty of rest.

 If you have a chronic form of diarrhea, such as is caused by irritable bowel syndrome, try adding bulk to your diet to thicken your stool and regulate bowel movements.
 Such foods include fiber from whole-wheat grains and bran.
 Psyllium-containing products such as Metamucil or similar products can also add bulk to stools.